 The courses that have been offered at the School to date and upcoming courses for the next academic year can be viewed on the Taught Modules page, which the lecturers of the School are available on the Teaching Body page.

-Further information on the application procedure for the ROSE MSc Degree can be found here.
+Further information on the application procedure for the ROSE Master Degree can be found here.